malikolivier/malikolivier.github.io/_posts/2026-07-21-line-lawsuit-update-fifth-hearing.markdown

 Now it is my turn to respond.
 We will file a rebuttal to their third brief and their evidence.
 The court said that, depending on what we argue there, it may then ask both sides how they want to proceed.

+For the record, here is how I see it.
+If LINE's account of these connections is right, the likeliest explanation is that someone else got into my account, which would make it a security failure on their side.
+Even then, I don't see why I should be the one to lose my account over it.
+They could have blocked access from that address instead of freezing the whole thing.
+And while they point to the IP the connection came from, they say nothing about what was actually done through it, whether it was just a login or whether messages were sent, and I've seen no evidence that whoever it was broke the terms of service at all.

 I'll write again once our rebuttal is in.

 ---